Remote Online Notary in North Carolina. Know the Facts

 For the most current information regarding notary requirements, be sure to check with the North Carolina Secretary of State.

-Does North Carolina accept DocuSign?
+Does North Carolina accept Electronic Signature?

-This is a bit tricky because, technically, North Carolina law doesn’t specifically mention any specific e-signature technology.
-However, the state’s Uniform Electronic Transactions Act (UETA) gives legal recognition to electronic records and signatures.
+The state’s Uniform Electronic Transactions Act (UETA) gives legal recognition to electronic records and signatures.
 In simple terms, North Carolina law views e-signatures, like those generated by DocuSign, as legally valid, provided specific criteria are met.
 For instance, both parties involved in the transaction must have agreed to use electronic signatures, and the electronic document must be capable of being retained and reproduced.

 To learn about specific instances when e-signatures might not be suitable under UETA, review §§ 10B-20(f), 10B-40(e), & 47-2.2.
+Please note that not all documents may be considered validly signed if signed by electronic signature.

 Conclusion

-Is online notary legal in North Carolina?
 With the passing of the Remote Online Notarization Act, or RONA, remote online notarization is no longer just legal in North Carolina – it is quickly becoming commonplace.
 It offers residents a convenient way to sign and get documents notarized without needing to leave their homes, paving the way for more efficient and technology-driven solutions for various notarial needs.